ThijnK/discord-bot-template-ts/README.md

 A `/help` command is already provided in the [`src/commands/general/help.ts`](./src/commands/general/help.ts) file, which automatically generates an embed that allows for navigating through all of the commands and their descriptions, using the pagination functionality described in section [Pagination](#pagination).

+### Options

+The `command()` function takes an optional third argument, which is an object containing the following options:

+- `private`: whether the command should be private to the test guild (default: `false`)

+When a command is _private_, it will only be registered in the test guild, never in any other servers.
+This could be useful for commands that you, as the bot creator, want to use, but do not want others to use, such as stats about the bot.

 ## Events

 Events are located in the [`src/events`](./src/events) folder.
 The [index.ts](./src/events/index.ts) file exports all event handlers, which is used to register them in the [`src/index.ts`](./src/index.ts) file, which in turn calls the `registerEvents` function from [`src/utils/event.ts`](./src/utils/event.ts).